 Littlehampton Harbour Board (LHB) is a Trust port and the Statutory Harbour Authority (SHA), Competent Harbour Authority (CHA) and a Local Lighthouse Authority (LLA) for the harbour approaches and River Arun as far as Arundel Bridge.
-The CHA area extends further than the SHA area by virtue of ‘The Littlehampton (Pilotage) Harbour Revision Order 1988’.
+The CHA area extends further than the SHA area to sea by virtue of ‘The Littlehampton (Pilotage) Harbour Revision Order 1988’.
 LHB is responsible for the safe and efficient movement of all vessels within its area of jurisdiction.
 This is delivered through a number of primary controls including the Pilotage service, seasonal harbour patrols and the Authority’s marine staff.
 LHB has appointed an independent Designated Person to monitor compliance with the requirements of the Port Marine Safety Code.
 The Designated Person for Littlehampton Harbour is:

 Monty Smedley of ABP Marine Environmental Research (ABPmer) Ltd

 Nicholson’s Risk Management Ltd served as the board’s Designated Person from 2007 to 2019 until they were succeeded by ABPmer in a tendering process in early 2020.

 All port and harbour users, including Harbour Authority staff have direct access to the Designated Person.
 Concerns regarding marine safety in the port or harbour, in the first instance, should be raise with the Harbour Master (or for Authority staff with your direct line manager).
 If additional, independent advice regarding the matter is required, any reasonable concerns can be brought to the attention of the Designated Person.

 Designated Person Contact Details: